28547939/vpncore/SETUP.md

 1. Create or use an existing "IPsec" jail, as described in `README.md`.
 We will run the `dynvpn.py` program to manage active VPN connections in this jail.
+The remaining steps take place inside this jail.
-   * The reason for this is that an active VPN connection will have the VPN container's anycast address advertised over BGP as described in `README.md`, since the easiest way to do this is to add the route to the routing table local to the BGP daemon.
+   * The reason for running the program in this jail is that an active VPN connection will have the VPN container's anycast address advertised over BGP as described in `README.md`, since the easiest way to do this is to add the route to the routing table local to the BGP daemon (which in our setup, runs in the IPsec jail).
 But the `dynvpn` program and scripts can be modified to accommodate a different setup, so an "IPsec jail" may not be necessary.